cccruzr/albumsyoumusthear/README.md

 | [Your 2017 on Spotify](https://open.spotify.com/genre/2017-page) | Statistics from your 2017 Spotify activity. |
 | [Calidad del sonido en Spotify](https://www.genbeta.com/a-fondo/como-asegurarte-de-que-spotify-te-ofrezca-la-mejor-calidad-de-sonido-posible) | [SP] Cómo asegurarte de obtener la mejor calidad de sonido en Spotify. |

 ## 6. Scrobbling from radio
 I know this has been an issue for some time but I found a workaround.
 Simply go and download [AIMP player](https://www.aimp.ru/?do=download) ([portable version](https://portableapps.com/apps/music_video/aimp-portable)) and install it on your computer.
-Although AIMP is designed for Windows, you can use [Wine](https://www.winehq.org/) tu run it on Linux.
+Although AIMP is designed for Windows, you can use [Wine](https://www.winehq.org/) to run it on Linux.
 [Sorry Mac users, I don't like Apple and don't know how to use it well, but I think you can also use Wine -not sure tho-.]

 - Once you run AIMP you go to ```MENU > Preferences``` or hit ```Ctrl + P```.
 - Go to ```Plugins > Last.fm``` and follow the instructions in the pop-up window to login with your account (will lauch authentication on browser).